MJTham/first-git/readme.md

 # Hello everyone.

-- this is my second commit
+- this is my personal python and git lesson.

-- I do another commit for push

-- push again to master

-- Push another time